 HARLE, Edwin.
 822. Private KEH.
 Entered France 17/06/1915.
 Discharged to re-enlist in Royal Flying Corps (RFC) as Private 14092 on 29/11/1915.
 Entitled to 1914/15 Star trio named to RFC.

 HARLEY, Tom A. 1521.
 Acting Serjeant KEH.
 Enlisted in 1916.
 3rd Section, 1st Troop, 'C' Squadron in June 1917.
-Awarded the Belgian Croix de Guerre as a Lance Corporal KEH for saving his Captain on 31/07/1917.
-The Captain later died of his wounds.
+Awarded the Belgian Croix de Guerre as a Lance Corporal KEH for saving his Captain on 31/07/1917 who later died of his wounds.
 Promoted to Acting Serjeant for this action in which he was also wounded.
-Wrote to his wife from Leeds 2nd Northern General Hospital in 1914 and required a leave pass to do so inferring he had enlisted in the KEH in 1914.
+Wrote to his wife from Leeds 2nd Northern General Hospital in 1914 and required a leave pass to do so inferring he had actually enlisted in the KEH in 1914.
 Discharged 18/02/1919 as physically unfit.
 Had worked as a foreman for Col WF Cody on his ranch in Wyoming and had walked from there to Calgary.
 Enlisted in the Canadian Mounted Rifles in the Boer War.
-Resigned after 9 months service and joined the Cape Colony Mounted Police.
+Resigned after 9 months service and joined the Cape Colony Mounted Police in 1899.
 Served in the Rhodesian Air Force Service Police for 2 years when he was aged 60.
 Entitled to British War and Victory Medals.
 No medal records identified for Boer War service.
+Named in the accompanying photograph taken at Longford Ireland in 1916 with other Ex Royal North-West Mounted Police serving in KEH (CU184577).
+Courtesy of Glenbow Library and Archives Collection, Libraries and Cultural Resources Digital Collections, University of Calgary.

 HARRAWAY, Douglas.
 Private KEH.
 Commissioned as a Second Lieutenant then Lieutenant, Lincolnshire Regiment.
 Awarded Silver War Badge 291168.
 Address for Silver War Badge given as Streatham Hill, South West London in Feb 1918.
 No medal entitlement recorded on Medal Index Card.